bagustris/bagustris.github.io/_pages/about.md

 ---
 > Do!
 Don’t just read.

 BTA is a speech AI researcher and educator at NAIST.
-I do research, teaching, tutorials, and demos in speech processing — from speech classification (e.g., emotion recognition) to ASR and TTS — and multimodal information fusion.
+He does research, teaching, and supervising in speech processing — from speech classification to ASR and TTS — and multimodal information fusion.

 <pre class="mermaid">
 mindmap